 The County and its Departments generally maintain Personnel records pertaining to employees and officials of the County, records of Contracts which the County has entered into, Land Development Records and Inspections (building, zoning and environmental), Performance Surety Agreements, Building Plans, Utility Plans, Site Plans and Environmental Plans, and Financial Documents.

 The Code of Virginia allows a public body to withhold certain records from public disclosure.
 Following is a list of commonly used exemptions:· Personnel records (§ 2.2-3705.1 (1) of the Code of Virginia) · Records subject to attorney-client privilege (§ 2.2-3705.1 (2)) or attorney work product (§ 2.2-3705.1 (3)) · Vendor proprietary information (§ 2.2-3705.1 (6)) · Records relating to the negotiation and award of a contract, prior to a contract being awarded (§ 2.2-3705.1 (12))

 A complete list of exemptions can be found in section 2.2-3705.1 of the Code of Virginia (Exclusions to application of chapter; exclusions of general application to public bodies).

 To request records from the Surry County Board of Supervisors or County Government, please contact Mr. Tyrone W. Franklin, County Administrator and Surry County Freedom of Information Act Officer, Surry County Government, P.O.
 Box 65, Surry, VA 23883.
-You may contact Mr. Franklin by telephone at (757) 294-5271 or by e-mail at email@example.com.
+You may contact Mr. Franklin by e-mail or by telephone at (757) 294-5271.